Ooomalooo/csci443-stage5/README.md

 The means and standard deviations of the data are outputed to the console.

 ## Running the Program
-Simply run `python stage5.py` in a console window or instead run it in your favorite IDE
+Simply run `python stage5.py` in a console window or instead run it in your favorite IDE.